ATG-Simulator/RealtimeDynamicWindshieldWaterFX/README.md

-Real-time Windshield Waterdrops FX (with a bonus 3D car model!) for FREE for all
+Real-time Windshield Waterdrops FX with a bonus 3D car model!
+FREE for all
 ===================